csesmita/kubernetes-helper/RefreshCluster.md

 // At this point, create worker nodes so other kube-system pods can be hosted on them.

-//If nodes say NotReady with CNI network not ready error, then run worker-reset on all noes again, without cni0 and flannel.1 interface actions.
-Then the kubeadm init should bring nodes back.

 For custom scheduler instances - First create the service account (my-scheduler) then apply the scheduler configs.